 There are two primary purposes for business licenses or permits.
 The first is to track revenue for federal or state taxes.
 The second is to show a certain level of expertise to the public.
 For example, doctors, lawyers, cosmetologists, and the like must all have professional licenses, and they are often on display to the public.
 This shows that the business is accountable for its actions and that it takes appropriate measures to protect public health and safety.

 Is getting a business license the same as registering my business?

 No, it’s not.
 Obtaining your business license or licenses and registering your business are completely different things, and most probably, you’ll have to take care of both before opening your business to comply with the law.

 Registering your business refers to the process of obtaining a DBA (“Doing Business As”) or, in other words, registering with the state or local government the name your business will use.
 A DBA is, therefore, a fictitious name that allows you to do business with a name different from your own personal name.

 Also, this way, the government, and the IRS can keep track of your business.
 To register a DBA, you have to file with your Secretary of State.
 You can also file online using LegalZoom.

 How Do I Know If I Need a Business License?

-Each business is different and, depending on the location, it can often be difficult for a newly incorporated business to know which business licenses are necessary, what are the requirements, and how one can be obtained.
+Each business is different.
+Depending on the location, it can often be difficult for a newly incorporated business to know which business licenses are necessary, the requirements, and how one can be obtained.

-This is especially true for home-based businesses or online businesses, where the company culture may be more relaxed and family-owned and operated.
-It’s likely that your state government will require you to hold a home occupation permit.
+This is especially true for home-based businesses or online businesses, where the company culture may be more relaxed and family-owned, and operated.
+Your state government will likely require you to hold a home occupation permit.